 Each year the District is required by OSHA to post a summary of work-related injuries/illnesses for the prior year using OSHA Form 300A.
 Copies are posted at all District sites and may be requested, as required by the California Public Records Act, from the office of the Vice Chancellor, Finance & Administration.
 The Clery Act requires that the District post an annual security report.
 This report is available on the homepage of the District and College websites.

+Section 5.
+DISTRICT & COLLEGE SAFETY

+To ensure the safety and security of the district, the colleges, and people on the various campuses, students who have been suspended from:

+Two (2) colleges will be expelled from attending any college in the district for at least one (1) year and must follow district administrative regulations to return.

+Three (3) colleges will be immediately expelled indefinitely and must follow district administrative regulations to return.

 ARTICLE 10